WINE LIBRARY

 TASTING NOTES

 On the nose the fruit comes through with dark berry with notes of baking spice and a hint of leather.
 In the mouth the fruit leads with tannins showing on the midpalate.
-The finish lingers with baking spice, blackberries and a touch of cinnamon.
+The finish lingers with blackberries and a touch of cinnamon.
+Many find this wine to be quite mellow and delicate for a Tempranillo

 RECOMMENDED FOOD PAIRINGS